moadben/PovioLabs_Assign/README.md

 TECHNOLOGIES NEEDED:
   - Recommended: A virtual environment such as virtualenv to install the following dependencies without conflicting with possible previous installations
-  - NEEDED: Django, Python 2.7, Django-restframework.
+  - NEEDED: Django, Python 2.7, Django-restframework, Reactjs, JQuery.

 HOW TO USE: